JunoLab/JunoDocs.jl/docs/src/man/faq.md

 If you have `tmux` installed on the server then you can also use a persistent session, which you can connect to and disconnect from at will without losing progress.
 To use this feature enable the `Use persistent tmux session` option in the julia-client settings.
+Note that using `tmux` changes the behavior of the console, affecting scrolling and copy/paste.
+See [the manual page](https://man.openbsd.org/OpenBSD-current/man1/tmux.1#DEFAULT_KEY_BINDINGS) for more information.

 ### Connecting to a Julia session in a (local) Docker container